Phone: 817-697-4038 Fax: 877-409-3962

 What is Ulnar Neuropathy?

 Ulnar neuropathy can cause pain, tingling, and numbness in one or both hands.
-Ulnar Neuropathy results from the compression of the ulnar nerve, which commonly occurs at the elbow and in some cases, at the wrist.
+Additionally, Ulnar Neuropathy results from the compression of the ulnar nerve.
+This commonly occurs at the elbow and in some cases, at the wrist.

-Upper Extremity Specialists diagnose Ulnar Nerve Compression by combining clinical assessment and nerve conduction studies.
-In some cases, ulnar neuropathy may come after a direct injury to the elbow or a fracture in the same region.
+However Upper Extremity Specialists diagnose Ulnar Nerve Compression by combining clinical assessment and nerve conduction studies.
+Additionally, in some cases, ulnar neuropathy may come after a direct injury to the elbow or a fracture in the same region.

 What Causes Ulnar Neuropathy?

-Ulnar Neuropathy arises from an increased pressure on the ulnar nerve, which passes through the small hollow of the elbow commonly known as the “funny bone.”
-Patient have a higher risk of developing Ulnar Neuropathy if they:
+Ulnar Neuropathy arises from an increased pressure on the ulnar nerve.
+Moreover, this nerve passes through the small hollow of the elbow commonly known as the “funny bone.”
+In addition, patients have a higher risk of developing Ulnar Neuropathy if they:

 • Lean on their elbow often, especially on hard surfaces